QiweiWen/nnfpga/README.md

 1. Come up with a black box design of the forward propagation unit, work out all input and output characteristics
 2. Implement it by connecting the lego bricks

+I got rid of the coregen FIFO.
+I followed Xilinx's tutorial on how to turn the IP into user-managed mode and add generics and it manages to synthesise, but there are all these VHDL files for synthesis and simulation and I'm not sure which ones I should or should not modify.
+I was worried they were going to cause problems down the line, especially with simulation, so I replaced it with a code example I found online.